 Faith Leaders Support ENDA in Augusta, Ga.

-April 22, 2014 by Donna Payne, Associate Director of Field Outreach
+Post submitted by Donna Payne, former HRC Associate Director of Field Outreach

 The campaign to pass the Employment Non-Discrimination Act (ENDA) has garnered prominent supporters from the Christian Methodist Episcopal (CME) and African Methodist Episcopal Churches (AME) in Augusta, Georgia.